input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 - `services` can be empty.
 The list MUST not exceed `MAX_SERVICE_NUMBER` elements.
 - For each `Service` message in the list:
     - The fields `added_on` and `deleted_on` MUST be empty
-    - The `type` field MUST be a string.
-The string MUST not start nor end with whitespaces, and MUST have at least a non whitespace character.
-The string MUST not exceed `MAX_TYPE_SIZE` characters in length.
+    - The `type` field MUST be a string or a non empty JSON array of strings.
+      - The `type` value MUST not start nor end with whitespaces, and MUST have at least a non whitespace character.
+      - The `type` value MUST not exceed `MAX_TYPE_SIZE` characters in length.
+      - The strings constructing the value in `type` SHOULD be registered in the DID Specification Registries [DID-SPEC-REGISTRIES](https://www.w3.org/TR/did-spec-registries/)
     - The `id` field MUST be a valid [fragment](https://www.rfc-editor.org/rfc/rfc3986#section-3.5) string in accordance to [DID URL syntax](https://www.w3.org/TR/did-core/#did-url-syntax).
 The `id` MUST not exceed `MAX_ID_SIZE` characters in length.
+    - The `service_endpoint` field MUST contain one of:
+       - a URI
+       - a JSON object
-    - The `service_endpoint` field MUST contain a non-empty list of URIs conforming to [RFC3986](https://www.w3.org/TR/did-core/#bib-rfc3986) and normalized according to the [Normalization and Comparison rules in RFC3986 and to any normalization](https://www.rfc-editor.org/rfc/rfc3986#section-6) rules in its applicable URI scheme specification.
+       - a non-empty JSON array of URIs and/or JSON objects
+       - all mentioned URIs MUST conform to [RFC3986](https://www.w3.org/TR/did-core/#bib-rfc3986) and normalized according to the [Normalization and Comparison rules in RFC3986 and to any normalization](https://www.rfc-editor.org/rfc/rfc3986#section-6) rules in its applicable URI scheme specification
+    - The `service_endpoint` value MUST not exceed `MAX_SERVICE_ENDPOINT_SIZE` characters in length
 - The `public_keys` field MUST contain at least one `PublicKey` message for which its `usage` field MUST be `MASTER_KEY`
   - `public_keys` MUST not exceed `MAX_VERIFICATION_METHOD_NUMBER` elements.
 - For each `PublicKey` message: